 Q: In 1938, the year this book is set, Belle Benchley is the "lady director" of the San Diego Zoo.
 Yet in the back matter of the book, you explain that although Benchley was put in charge after a succession of male directors didn't work out, her title didn't go above "secretary" until she neared retirement.
 What kind of person was she, according to your research?

 Anyone who's heard of Belle Benchley will get a kick out of her overarching presence in the book, and anyone who doesn't know about her will love the discovery of such an amazing woman.
 She's the driving force behind both the true story and the novel but only makes a quick appearance at the end.
 One of my characters, Riley Jones, who Woody calls the Old Man, put it well: "Looks like a granny, dresses like a schoolmarm, swears like a sailor, and still charms snooty zoo galoots with their fancy educations."
-The all-male Zoo Board in those unenlightened times (that wasn't too long ago) wouldn't allow her to have the name of "director" since she was a woman.
+The all-male Zoo Board in those unenlightened times (which wasn't too long ago) wouldn't allow her to have the name of "director" since she was a woman.
 She didn't care, nor did the keepers (all men).
 They respected and loved her, calling her Boss Lady.
-I had fun sliding her most audacious story into the novel, if you've read the novel.
-If not, you're in for an extra treat.
+I had fun sliding her most audacious story into the novel, if you remember that passage.

 Q: What source materials were you able to find for the cross country journey?
 And how long did the research take for the book?

-As I mentioned in the Book's Acknowledgements, I leaned heavily on half a dozen books about the era, including The Worst Hard Time about the Dust Bowl and the original Green Book, which Blacks had to use to travel in those days safely, and of course books of that time such as Steinbeck's The Grapes of Wrath.
-See the novel's Acknowledgements for more if you're interested.
+As I mentioned in the novel's Acknowledgements, I leaned heavily on half a dozen books about the era, including The Worst Hard Time about the Dust Bowl and the original Green Book, which African-Americans had to use to travel in those days safely, and of course books of that time such as Steinbeck's The Grapes of Wrath.
 The research took years and while I'm not the kind of writer who can get lost in research to the point of delaying the writing, I did with this one and I think it helped make it feel more "real" when I did start writing.
-For instance, there were amazing oral histories about the 1938 hurricane that the giraffes were caught in before landing in New York was the worst until Hurricane Sandy in 2012.
+For instance, there were some amazing oral histories about the 1938 hurricane that the giraffes were caught in before landing in New York, which was the worst until Hurricane Sandy in 2012.

 Q: Woody often mentions the Old Man's "pigeons," telling the story of how they became extinct.
 Was that symbolism and what was that based on?